Blogging is about sharing what you know, right? Following are my tips for traveling solo for the first time.

 Some of the Benefits of Solo Travel

 Traveling alone builds your confidence in your day-to-day life because you learned to problem solve when speed bumps came along and learned more about yourself.
 During a solo adventure, you are the one setting your schedule, itinerary and pace.
 You have the opportunity to try things you may not do while home, whether it is a cooking class or fishing trip.
-And by doing so, you may end up you enjoy this new activity and will continue it when you return home.

 You also have the option of showing off another personality.
 I am not implying you lie about who you are when traveling, but recommending you let your true self out and enjoy the moment.
 When traveling solo into a place where you know no one, it is like getting a fresh start in life.
 People do not know your story and cannot pre-judge you.